 The Short Cut

-• Empathy, the ability to understand how someone else is feeling or felt, helps develop Character, is one of the 5 C’s that help kids thrive in school and life
+- Empathy, the ability to understand how someone else is feeling, helps develop collaboration skills, is one of the 6Cs that lead kids to thrive in school and life.

-• Kids usually start to show empathy between age 2 and age 3
+- Kids usually start to show empathy between ages two and three.

 What Is Empathy?

 At its heart, empathy is one of the main drivers of kindness in children.
-It’s what inspires the kid who brings a toy to a crying younger sibling, cheers up a sad classmate, or wants to make tea for a parent who’s sick in bed.
+It’s what inspires the kid who brings a toy to a crying younger sibling, cheers up a sad classmate, or makes tea for a parent who’s sick in bed.
 Teaching kids empathy helps them understand and care about others.

 Why Teaching Kids Empathy Is Important